Ronald Tomarelli

 In 1990, Ron became interested in physical posture at the keyboard and embarked on a three-year program to become a teacher of the Alexander Technique.
 This technique, based on the teachings of Frederick Matthais Alexander, deal with discovering unwanted habits of posture and movement that can impair one’s functioning and performance in any walk of life.
 Ron graduated as a teacher in 1996.
 It was at this time that he was accepted once again into the University of Toronto; this time, into the Master of Music in Performance degree.

-An active teacher for over 50 years, Ron has for over 30 years been adjudicating music festivals and competitions all across Canada and has been an examiner of the Royal Conservatory of Music, examining and auditioning students in both Canada and the United States.
+An active teacher for over 50 years, Ron also has for over 30 years been and active examiner for the Royal Conservatory of Music and adjudicator for festivals across Canada and the United States.
+In November 2024, at a ceremony, he was publicly honoured and acknowledged for his many years of service with the Royal Conservatory.

 In 2001 he was accepted to teach at Acadia University, one of the oldest in Canada, in his home province of N.S. and remained there until his retirement in 2016.